crosspeaksoftware/woo-address-book/readme.txt

 2. Easily select your billing and shipping address on checkout.

 == Changelog ==

+= 2.1.1 =
+* Require jquery-blockui for the script to fix loading order.

 = 2.1.0 =
 * Add `wc_address_book_show_billing_address_button` and `wc_address_book_show_shipping_address_button` so you can programmatically disable the add new address buttons.